-Hulic's basic approach is for the work of individual relations employees to be aligned with their abilities, aptitudes, and personalities, enabling individual employees to make the most of their abilities and the Company to operate a high value-added business with less manpower.
+Hulic's basic approach is for the work of individual relations employees to be aligned with their abilities, aptitudes, and personalities, enabling individual employees to make the most of their abilities and the Company to operate a high valueadded business with less manpower.
 For this reason we see it as essential to provide opportunities to all employees irrespective of gender and, in particular, we are strengthening initiatives for the career development of women.
 The women's career promotion project team has been conducting activities regularly since 2010 with themes such as improving work-life balance and career development.
-In 2016, we received the highest certification as an "Eruboshi" company under the Act on Promotion of Women's Participation and Advancement in the Workplace, and was selected as a "Nadeshiko" Brand.
-In 2017, we also engaged in activities with a focus on organizing the "Science and Engineering Challenge (Riko-challe)" events in cooperation with the Cabinet Office, Keidanren and the Ministry of Education, Culture, Sports, Science and Technology.
-In November 2017, we organized an in-house seminar on the topic of unconscious bias.
+In 2016, we received the highest certification as an "Eruboshi" company under the Act on Promotion of Women's Participation and Advancement in the Workplace, and were selected as a "Nadeshiko" Brand.
+In 2017, we received the Minister of State for Gender Equality Award of the "Commendation for Leading Companies Where Women Shine" hosted by the Cabinet Office.
+In 2018, we also engaged in activities with a focus on organizing the "Science and Engineering Challenge (Riko-challe)" events in cooperation with the Cabinet Office, Keidanren and the Ministry of Education, Culture, Sports, Science and Technology.
+In October 2018, we organized an in-house seminar on the topic of career paths for woman, and held round-table talk on the topic of personnel evaluation system and career paths for woman.
 Furthermore, an annual meeting between the women's participation promotion project team and President as the manager is being held to create opportunities for female employees to share their thoughts and concerns with the President of the Company.

-Establishing Good Labormanagement Relations
+Establishing Good Labor-Management Relations

-Hulic's "Our Code of Conduct" and Hulic Human Rights Policy stipulate respect for human rights in association with equal employment opportunities, freedom of association, and collective bargaining.
-In addition, we conduct interviews between employees and their supervisors when necessary and carry out the "President Questionnaire Survey," through which employees can share their views and opinions directly with the President, in an effort to establish good labor management relations.
+Hulic's "Our Code of Conduct" and Hulic Human Rights Policy stipulate respect for human rights in association with equal employment opportunities, freedom of association, and collective bargaining.In addition, we conduct interviews between employees and their supervisors when necessary and carry out the "President Questionnaire Survey," through which employees can share their views and opinions directly with the President, in an effort to establish good labor management relations.
+Various opinions and requests were received from employees in response to the President Questionnaire Survey and, in fact, work is being carried out based on those responses to create a more comfortable workplace, including the construction of a bicycle parking lot at the head office.